WASHINGTON SOIL HEALTH INITIATIVE

 WSDA is looking for diverse regions like Ferry County and crops such as asparagus, alfalfa seed, barley, berry, canola, carrot, cherry, corn (field), grape (juice), grass seed, hay, mint, pasture, pear, pea (green), stone fruit, and wheat.
 They are also looking at samples from paired fields where soil health practices have and have not been implemented, as well as samples from minimally disturbed lands such as those under the Conservation Reserve Program (CRP), native grass, historically undisturbed areas, and rangelands.

 Visit their interactive soil sample map to find current information on which crops and counties are represented in the State of the Soils Assessment.

 FCD has a key relationship in the State of the Soils Assessment.
-It is our duty to provide the soil samples within Ferry County.
-The samples taken in Ferry County this year gave the WSDA a broad overview and better sense of soil types within our region.
-Next year, we hope to increase the number of properties sampled in the county and give more landowners the opportunity to assess the soil on their property.
-If you are a landowner and are interested in learning more about your soil, send us an email at email@example.com to learn more about the opportunity to sample next year.
+We must provide the soil samples within Ferry County.
+The samples taken in Ferry County this year gave the WSDA a broad overview and a better sense of soil types within our region.
+Next year, we hope to increase the number of properties sampled in the county and allow more landowners to assess the soil on their property.
+If you are a landowner and are interested in learning more about your soil, send us an email at firstname.lastname@example.org to learn more about the opportunity to sample next year.

 Ferry Conservation District's Part